paul-cvp/materialist-fashion/README.md

     mf_trainer - does all the work (image to feature vectors, training, validation, evaluation)

-TODO:
+New features:
-- add FTN network
+- added FTN network
-- use ImageAI object detection to preprocess images by selecting only persons where relevant
+- used ImageAI object detection to preprocess images by selecting only persons where relevant
-- look into adaptive treshold selection for the network predictions.
+- looked into adaptive treshold selection for the network predictions.

 Current method: